Abdalrhman1989/Abd-Alrhman-Darra/README.md

 # Hi there, I'm Abd Alrhman Aldarra! 👋

 ## 🌟 About Me
 I'm a passionate and creative individual focused on web development, branding, and graphic communication.
-I have a background in multimedia design and film & TV production, and I'm currently seeking an internship to complete my education in web development.
+I have a background in multimedia design and film & TV production.
 I thrive on building brand identities and developing web-based solutions.
+I love coding and technologies, flying drones, and exploring new languages and cultures.

 [![Watch my video](https://img.youtube.com/vi/4cAZ8Ee2ydk/maxresdefault.jpg)](https://www.youtube.com/live/4cAZ8Ee2ydk?si=bmQFWUyrWgpG-zTL) <!-- Replace the URL if necessary -->